 We had to get up at 0400 hrs as Lallan, our Gypsy driver was to pick us up at 0500.
 We had a quick cup of tea at Kipling’s Court at 0455 hrs and Lallan arrived at dot 0500 hrs.
 We reached the Turia gate at 0510.
 After making the permit by showing our web booking print out, I gave the permit and money to Lallan who did remaining formalities.
 Sudama was our guide for this trip.

-We set out at 0530 hrs and ours was second vehicle into the forest.
-First we went to Junewani Talab, as last few sightings in the morning safari were here.
-There were many animals for whom the day break was just happening.
-Lake was full of life and merriment but obviously there were no tigers because if there were tigers, the remaining animal kingdom would be in super quiet mode.
+We set out at 0530 hrs and ours was the second vehicle into the forest.
+First, we went to Junewani Talab, as last few sightings in the morning safari were here.
+There were many animals for whom the daybreak was just happening.
+Lake was full of life and merriment but obviously, there were no tigers because if there were tigers, the remaining animal kingdom would be in super quiet mode.